Falkenstein Castle (Taunus): History

-The castle was built in the mid-14th century as New Falkenstein (Burg Neu-Falkenstein) by the lords of Bolanden-Falkenstein, whose family home was on the Donnersberg hill at Falkenstein Castle in the Palatinate, and immediately next to Nüring Castle, which probably dated to the 11th century.
+The castle was built in the mid-14th century as New Falkenstein (Burg Neu-Falkenstein) by the lords of Bolanden-Falkenstein, whose family home was on the Donnersberg hill at Falkenstein Castle in the Palatinate, and immediately next to Nüring Castle, which probably dates from the 11th century.
 It was first mentioned in 1364 in connexion with the imperial war against Philip VI of Falkenstein.

 The castle changed owners in quick hereditary succession from the end of the 14th century.
 The counts of Sponheim were followed by Philip of Nassau (1385) and the lords of Hattstein as well as the lords of Kronberg, who were initially vassals (Lehnsmannen) and then owners.
-Around 1500 the enceinte was reinforced with flanking towers and the late Gothic bergfried in converted into the butter churn shape (similar to that in Idstein).
-In the early 17th century the castle went into the possession of the lords of Staffel.
+Around 1500 the enceinte was reinforced with flanking towers and the late Gothic bergfried converted into the butter churn shape (similar to that in Idstein).
+In the early 17th century the castle passed into the possession of the lords of Staffel.

 In a deed dated 18 January 1680 Adolf Johann Karl Freiherr von Bettendorf (successor to the childless Gerhard Adam von Staffel) received the schloss and village of Falkenstein as a Nassau-Weilburg fief.

 The end of the castle came after the Thirty Years' War.
 It lost its importance and fell into decay.
 Parts of it were still occupied until about 1780 by the lords of Bettendorf, but it was then demolished.
 The gradual destruction of the rest of the site was not stopped until 1842.
-The gateway visible today is a reconstruction dating to that period.
+The gateway visible today is a reconstruction dating from that period.

 In 1945 the castle was transferred to the municipality of Falkenstein.
-Because it did not have a "castle inn", a water main and sanitation, festivals, plays and overnighting at the castle were not initially possible.
-To preserve the local landmark the Falkenstein Local History Society became involved ideationally and practically using donations.
+Because it did not have a "castle inn", a water main and sanitation, festivals, plays and overnight stays at the castle were not initially possible.
+To preserve the local landmark the Falkenstein Local History Society became involved in practice using donations.
 Every year in summer there is a public festival by the Falkenstein Male Voice Choir (MGV Falkenstein).
 This club also uncovered the only cellar in the castle interior in the 1970s.

-The castle is commemorated in literature by the poet Stefan George (1868-1933) in his last anthology, Das Neue Reich (1928), with the poem, Burg Falkenstein: To the wooded hilltop, I climb up near to you, where on the gnarled square corner tower, the round tower rises up..." ("Zur bewaldeten kuppe / stieg ich an neben dir / Wo auf rauh-gradem eckturm / sich der rundturm erhebt [...]"
+The castle is commemorated in literature by the poet Stefan George (1868-1933) in his last anthology, Das Neue Reich (1928), with the poem Burg Falkenstein: To the wooded hilltop, I climb up near to you, where on the gnarled square corner tower, the round tower rises up..." ("Zur bewaldeten kuppe / stieg ich an neben dir / Wo auf rauh-gradem eckturm / sich der rundturm erhebt [...]"